-75. Fifty freshmen arrived on campus in more than a decade serving only juniors and seniors.
+75. Fifty freshmen arrived on campus in the fall of 1990 after ESF had spent more than a decade serving only juniors and seniors.
 The change was part of an initiative to increase enrollment and improve the quality of education.

-76. Forestry's traditional Summer Warrensburg to The Ranger School in 1991 to conserve resources and consolidate activities at one location.
+Forestry's traditional Summer • Camp moved from Pack Forest in Warrensburg to The Ranger School in 1991 to conserve resources and consolidate activities at one location.

-77. In 1993, ESF named the first woman • physical plant director in SUNY.
+In 1993, ESF named the first woman • physical plant director in SUNY.
 She was Patricia Crandlemire Murphy, a licensed professional engineer and a graduate of the U.S. Naval Academy.

-78. Ranger School Assistant Professor Jamie Savage and a Nepalese friend, Kili Sherpa, above, made the first recorded ascent of a 17,500-foot peak in the Himalayas in 1995.
+Ranger School Assistant Professor 78.
+Jamie Savage and a Nepalese friend, Kili Sherpa, above, made the first recorded ascent of a 17,500-foot peak in the Himalayas in 1995.

-79. Four Norway spruces from ESF's Heiberg Forest were donated to the Alexandria Seaport Foundation of Virginia for use as spars in a boat that is a replica of a Potomac River dory boat, the traditional work boat once used on the river.
+Four Norway spruces from ESF's Heiberg Forest were donated to the Alexandria Seaport Foundation of Virginia for use as spars in a boat that is a replica of a Potomac River dory boat, the traditional work boat once used on the river.
 The boat was commissioned in October 1996.

-80. ESF's Dr. Donald Leopold, working with the Department of Environmental Conservation (DEC) in 1997, discovered an Eastern white pine estimated at 450 years old.
+ESF's Dr. Donald Leopold, working with the Department of Environmental Conservation (DEC) in 1997, discovered an Eastern white pine estimated at 450 years old.
 It was the oldest living tree of its species on record.
 Leopold found the tree in the DEC's Nelson Swamp Unique Area in Madison County.